lsharva/ReactPractice/src/ComponentFolder/Doc.md

 react life cycle method

-Mounting
-Number of Methods = 4
+MountingNumber of Methods = 4
 1.Constructor
-    We can do iniialize the state value and bind the methods, never request HTTP ,( get, put, post) 2.static getDerivedStateFromProps(Prestate,PreProps)
+    We can do iniialize the state value and bind the methods, neve r request HTTP ,( get, put, post) 2.static getDerivedStateFromProps(Prestate,PreProps)

 3.Render